Skip to main content

 Uniform Access and the Provision for Alternatives

 We all inhabit unique biological realities.
 Our genetic predispositions, our life histories, and our current health statuses create a complex tapestry of individuality.
 The fourth requirement acknowledges this diversity with profound importance.
-It stipulates that a program must be available to all similarly situated individuals and must provide a for anyone who cannot meet the primary goal due to a medical condition.
+It stipulates that a program must be available to all similarly situated individuals and must provide a reasonable alternative standard for anyone who cannot meet the primary goal due to a medical condition.

 Another person recovering from an injury may be unable to complete a walking program.
 In these cases, the program must offer another way to earn the reward.
 This could involve working with a physician to develop a personalized plan, attending educational seminars, or demonstrating progress in a different, more appropriate metric.